 - 48 semester hours of graduate-level course work

-- 22.5 hours of required core courses (see table below)
+- 22.5 hours of required core courses (see list below)

 - 25.5 hours of elective courses (see Course Selection below)

 - Satisfactory completion of a comprehensive examination

 - Satisfactory completion of a master's paper or project

 - Students are prepared to apply critical thinking to a particular challenge that might be experienced in a professional setting.
 They will be able to evaluate the strengths and weaknesses of particular solutions, and use concrete examples to clarify the challenge and its possible solutions.

 - Students are prepared to apply standard professional tools to problem definition and solution.
 They will be aware of the classic and current tools and technologies available to information professionals, and will be able to select and apply those tools and technologies to information problems.

 - Students are prepared to apply ideas, theories, and empirical evidence to solve problems that information professionals might face in the workplace.